 E-A-T stands for expertise, authoritativeness, and trustworthiness – all critical parts of Google’s SEO algorithm.
 It’s not a secret that Google strives for quality curated content to satisfy users’ search intent.
 But now, it has taken content evaluation to an entirely new level.

-Google works with external Search Quality Raters – a group of real people trained to evaluate website responsiveness to the search intent of Google’s users based on E-A-T. The Search Quality Evaluator Guidelines (SQEG) are publicly available, so you can use them to improve your content and rankings.
+Google works with external Search Quality Raters — a group of real people trained to evaluate website responsiveness to the search intent of Google’s users based on E-A-T (Expertise, Authoritativeness, Trustworthiness).
+The SQEG are publicly available, so you can use them to improve your content and rankings.

 The most important aspect you should consider within the SQEG is Your Money or Your Life (YMYL) content, which is the info you publish that could affect readers’ lives and finances.
 Some examples of YMYL pages include news and current events, finance, shopping, health and safety, civics, government, and law, etc.